+''' class avocado.core.nrunner.PythonUnittestRunner(runnable) Bases: avocado.core.nrunner.BaseRunner Runner for Python unittests The runnable uri is used as the test name that the native unittest TestLoader will use to find the test.
+A native unittest test runner (TextTestRunner) will be used to execute the test.
+Runnable attributes usage: • uri: a "dotted name" that can be given to Python standard library's unittest.TestLoader. loadTestsFromName() method.
+While it's not enforced, it's highly recommended that this is "a test method within a test case class" within a test module.
+Example is: "module.Class.test_method". · args: not used kwargs: not used run() avocado.core.nrunner.RUNNABLE_KIND_CAPABLE = { 'exec': <class 'avocado.core.nrunner.ExecRu The runnables this specific application is capable of handling avocado.core.nrunner.RUNNER_RUN_CHECK_INTERVAL = 0.01 The amount of time (in seconds) between each internal status check avocado.core.nrunner.RUNNER RUN STATUS INTERVAL = 0.5 The amount of time (in seconds) between a status report from a runner that performs its work asynchronously class avocado.core.nrunner.Runnable (kind, uri, args, kwargs) Bases: object Describes an entity that be executed in the context of a task A instance of BaseRunner is the entity that will actually execute a runnable. classmethod from_args(args) Returns a runnable from arguments classmethod from_recipe (recipe_path) Returns a runnable from a runnable recipe file Parameters recipe_path - Path to a recipe file Return type instance of Runnable get_command_args() Returns the command arguments that adhere to the runner interface This is useful for building 'runnable-run' and 'task-run' commands that can be executed on a command line interface.
+Returns the arguments that can be used on an avocado-runner command Return type list get_dict() Returns a dictionary representation for the current runnable This is usually the format that will be converted to a format that can be serialized to disk, such as JSON.
+Return type collections.OrderedDict get_json() Returns a JSON representation Return type str '''

 '''

-· args: not used

-run()

-class avocado.core.nrunner.PythonUnittestRunner(runnable)

-Bases: avocado.core.nrunner.BaseRunner

-Runner for Python unittests

-The runnable uri is used as the test name that the native unittest TestLoader will use to find the test.
-A native

-unittest test runner (TextTestRunner) will be used to execute the test.

-Runnable attributes usage:

-• uri: path to a binary to be executed as another process

-· args: not used

-run()

-avocado.core.nrunner.RUNNABLE_KIND_CAPABLE = {'exec': <class 'avocado.core.nrunner.ExecRun

-The runnables this specific application is capable of handling

-avocado.core.nrunner.RUNNER_RUN_CHECK_INTERVAL = 0.01

-The amount of time (in seconds) between each internal status check

-avocado.core.nrunner.RUNNER_RUN_STATUS_INTERVAL = 0.5

-The amount of time (in seconds) between a status report from a runner that performs its work asynchronously

-class avocado.core.nrunner.Runnable (kind, uri, args, kwargs)

-Bases: object

-Describes an entity that be executed in the context of a task

-A instance of BaseRunner is the entity that will actually execute a runnable.

-get command args()

-Returns the command arguments that adhere to the runner interface

-This is useful for building 'runnable-run' and 'task-run' commands that can be executed on a command

-line interface.

-Returns the arguments that can be used on an avocado-runner command

-Return type list

-get_dict()

-Returns a dictionary representation for the current runnable

-This is usually the format that will be converted to a format that can be serialized to disk, such as JSON.

-Return type collections.OrderedDict

-get_json()

-Returns a JSON representation

-Return type str

 get_serializable_tags()

 write_json(recipe_path)

 Writes a file with a JSON representation (also known as a recipe)

 '''